Overlapping community detection in weighted networks: The Weighted Degree-Corrected Mixed Membership model

 For \emph{arbitrary distribution} $\mathcal{F}$, our model generates $A$ for the weighted network $\mathcal{N}$ by assuming that $A(i,j)$ are independent random variables generated from $\mathcal{F}$ with expectation

 Equation (\ref{DefinOmega}) means that $A$'s expectation matrix $\Omega$ should have a block structure $\Theta \Pi P\Pi'\Theta$ reflecting community membership information, and this is the reason we call $P$ a block matrix.
-Meanwhile, Equation (\ref{DefinOmega}) also means that $A$ is a random matrix generated from any distribution $\mathcal{F}$ with expectation matrix $\Omega$ and there is no limitation on $\mathcal{F}$ as long as Equation (\ref{DefinOmega}) holds. \begin{defin} Call Equations (\ref{DefinCommunity})-(\ref{DefinOmega}) the Degree-Corrected Mixed Membership Distribution-Free (DCMMDF) model and denote it by $DCMMDF_{n}(K, P, \Pi, \Theta,\mathcal{F})$. \end{defin}
+Meanwhile, Equation (\ref{DefinOmega}) also means that $A$ is a random matrix generated from any distribution $\mathcal{F}$ with expectation matrix $\Omega$ and there is no limitation on $\mathcal{F}$ as long as Equation (\ref{DefinOmega}) holds.
+Furthermore, the expectation adjacency matrix $\Omega$ shares the same factorization as the $\Omega$ in Equation (2.3) of \citep{MixedSCORE} under the DCMM model. \begin{defin} Call Equations (\ref{DefinCommunity})-(\ref{DefinOmega}) the Weighted Degree-Corrected Mixed Membership (WDCMM) model and denote it by $WDCMM_{n}(K, P, \Pi, \Theta,\mathcal{F})$. \end{defin}